-A new funding plan for the System, enacted 1994, requires that state contributions be paid to the System so that by the end of fiscal year 2045, the ratio of accumulated assets to the actuarial accrued liability will be 90%.
+The funding plan for the System, enacted in 1994 with subsequent modifications, requires that state contributions be paid to the System so that by the end of fiscal year 2045, the ratio of accumulated assets to the actuarial accrued liability will be 90%.
 For fiscal years 2011 through 2045, the required state contributions are to be computed as a level percentage of participant payroll.

-For those fiscal years up through 2010, the required state contributions are to be increased incrementally as a percentage of the participant payroll so that by fiscal year 2011 the state is contributing at the required level contribution rate to achieve the financing objective by the end of fiscal year 2045.
+For fiscal years up through 2010, the required state contributions, except for fiscal years 2006 and 2007, are to be increased incrementally as a percentage of the participant payroll so that by fiscal year 2011 the state is contributing at the required level contribution rate to achieve the financing objective by the end of fiscal year 2045.
+For fiscal years 2006 and 2007, the state will contribute \$203,783,900 and \$344,164,400, respectively, as required by Public Act 94-0004.

-In addition, the funding legislation also provided for the establishment of a continuing appropriation of the required state contributions to the System.
-This will, in effect, remove the appropriation of these funds from the annual budgetary process.
+The funding legislation also provides for the establishment of a continuing appropriation of the required state contributions to the System.
+This has, in effect, removed the appropriation of these funds from the annual budgetary process.